-Like Pontiac before him, Tecumseh articulated a spiritual message of pan-Indian unity and resistance.
+Like Pontiac before him, Tecumseh articulated a spiritual message of Native American unity and resistance.
 In this document, he acknowledges his Shawnee heritage, but appeals to a larger community of “red men,” who he describes as “once a happy race, since made miserable by the white people.”
-This document reveals not only Tecumseh’s message of pan-Indian resistance, but it also shows that Anglo-American understandings of race had spread to Indians as well.
+This document reveals not only Tecumseh’s message of resistance, but it also shows that Anglo-American understandings of race had spread to Native Americans as well.

 Americans were not united in their support for the War of 1812.
 In these two documents we hear from members of congress as they debate whether or not America should go to war against Great Britain.